MichaelMakesGames/stellarmaps/README.md

 - If viewing an SVG with Inkscape, the default Orbitron font will not work unless installed on your computer.
 [You can download it here.](https://fonts.google.com/specimen/Orbitron)

 # Credits

+A big thanks to an anonymous sponsor for supporting the development of system maps <3

 Special thanks to the translators: